mozilla/active-data-recipes/README.md

     adr backout_rate [--from <date> [--to <date>]]

-Get information on the backout rate on autoland and mozilla-inbound over the given time period.
+Get information on the backout rate on autoland and Mozilla-inbound over the given time period.

 [View Results](https://mozilla.github.io/active-data-recipes/#backout-rate)